-Craig Littlepage has over 44 years of experience in higher education and is currently the Special Assistant to President Terry Sullivan.
-He has served as the University’s Director of Athletics from August 2001 through his retirement from the position in December of 2017.
+Craig Littlepage has over 44 years of experience in higher education and is currently the Special Advisor to the President and Director of Athletics Emeritus.
+He served as the University’s Director of Athletics from August 2001 through his retirement from the position in December of 2017.
 Prior to becoming the Director of Athletics, Mr. Littlepage held assistant coaching positions (Yale University, Villanova University, and the University of Virginia) and head basketball coaching positions (the University of Pennsylvania, and Rutgers University).
-He’s held a range of athletics administrative positions at UVA (assistant athletics director, associate athletics director, senior associate director of athletics, interim director of athletics, and adjunct Faculty to the Gordie Center for the Center for Alcohol and Substance Education).
+He’s held a range of athletics administrative positions at UVA (assistant athletics director, associate athletics director, senior associate director of athletics, interim director of athletics, and adjunct Faculty to the Gordie Center for the Center for Substance Abuse Prevention).
 He’s chaired a variety of committees both with the Atlantic Coast Conference and the NCAA.
 Most significantly, Mr. Littlepage chaired the NCAA Men’s Basketball Selection Committee, one of the most prestigious assignments in college sports.

 During his intercollegiate athletics career he took on numerous roles in search processes within the University of Virginia, the Atlantic Coast Conference, and the NCAA.
 At Virginia, he participated in the searches for the University’s Faculty Athletics Representative, the Dean of the College of Arts and Sciences, the Chief of the University Police, the Vice President for Student Affairs, the Dean of Admissions, and dozens of coaching and senior athletics administrative positions.
 He was a member of the search committee for the Commissioner of the Atlantic Coast Conference, and he twice participated in the search processes for the National Supervisor of Men’s Basketball Officiating for the NCAA.